 And, so much of it is so brilliant and helpful and deeply inspiring—just what we’re looking for or dreaming of.
 Perhaps it’s just the way that my brain is wired, but I love hearing about other people’s work, the behind-the-scenes, and the news about their latest products and services.
 Even if it’s not something I would like (or am able) to buy right now, I never resent someone talking about it.
 One of my favourite things about the Internet is how it connects me with all kinds of creative, interesting, and wonderful small businesses doing amazing things around the world.

 But one of the downsides of this ever-expanding connectivity is how overwhelming it can all become when there’s just so much going on around us, all the time; the sheer volume of things we could engage with can all get a bit much sometimes.

-When I set about creating my very own product (my online course, Intuitive SEO: A Creative’s Guide to Growing Search Traffic), and started to think about how to share it with the world, I suddenly realised how deeply uncomfortable it can feel to add to this noise and promote your own work.
-This was a bit of a surprise to me, because the bread and butter of my business is helping other people with their marketing, writing marketing emails, website pages, and social media posts for them through my strategic copywriting and growth services, and writing about other people’s work has always come very naturally to me.
+When I set about creating my very own product (my online course, Intuitive SEO: A Creative Guide to Telling Your Story & Growing Your Audience), and started to think about how to share it with the world, I suddenly realised how deeply uncomfortable it can feel to add to this noise and promote your own work.
+This was a bit of a surprise to me, because the bread-and-butter of my paid work is helping other people with their marketing and content strategy; promoting other people’s work has always come very naturally to me.